jrbeeman/emacs.d/README.md

-Much of this is lifted from the core of emacs-prelude (https://github.com/bbatsov/emacs-prelude) but it's also pretty dramatically simplified.
+Much of this is lifted from the core of emacs-prelude (https://github.com/bbatsov/emacs-prelude) but it's also dramatically simplified.

-A few pieces that have been soft-linked in and, as a result, may show up weird in GitHub until I figure out how I want to handle them
+Installation / setup:

+* Clone this repository
-* /vendor/js2-mode.el
+* `git submodule init`
-* /themes/zenburn-theme.el
+* `git submodule update`